 Why I send a demand package to these people is beyond me.
-I just hung up with the most irrational adjuster who I’m thisclose to naming, who told me that my 66 year-old client, with no prior injuries, whose car was totaled by a tractor trailer should not have gotten diagnostic testing or worn a back brace after the accident.
+I just hung up with the most irrational adjuster who I’m this close to naming, who told me that my 66-year-old client, with no prior injuries, whose car was totaled by a tractor-trailer should not have gotten diagnostic testing or worn a back brace after the accident.
 I really can’t remember a more irrational insurance adjuster in my career.

-She refused to claim that this woman is faking her injuries, but pointed out that her pain levels increased about the same time she started talking about a workers’ compensation claim.
+She refused to claim that this woman is faking her injuries but pointed out that her pain levels increased about the same time she started talking about a workers’ compensation claim.
 Now the woman retired from the National Cancer Institute years ago, but don’t let that interrupt the conspiracy.
 Now look, I realize that citing insurance adjusters for unreasonable offers is like giving out speeding tickets at the Daytona 500.
 But even in a business that a certain level of insanity is the norm (for plaintiffs’ lawyers, too), this is just insane.

-Not for nothing, this adjuster confided in me that she had been a serious car accident.
+Not for nothing, this adjuster confided in me she had been in a serious car accident.
 You would think this is a sign that an insurance adjuster is a sympathetic person who can feel better feel the pain of another human being.
-But, I’m telling you, it has the reverse effect on many of these adjuster.
+But, I’m telling you, it has the reverse effect on many of these adjusters.
 “My pain was so great.
 Yours was not.”
 I don’t want to get carried away, but it can’t help but remind you of the whole “abused are more likely to are more likely to abuse” adage.

 Update: Eventually, this case settled for more than twice the initial offer after we sued their client.

 Update #2: I went back to look at this post in 2021 to see if this company is still in business.
 They are.
 I updated above, they seem to go by LBM Insurance Adjusters now.